 Every January, Cardozo hosts a five-day intensive, interactive Intensive Mediation Advocacy Program (IMAP) course that introduces students to the essential skills needed for effective client representation in mediation.

 Every dispute does not result in a trial.
 In fact, more often than not, the litigants, represented by their respective attorneys, come to an agreement with the help of a mediator.
 Unlike Cardozo’s Mediation Clinic, which teaches students how to be the mediator, IMAP teaches students what it means to be the attorney during negotiations and mediation.
-Professor White emphasizes the importance of listening, managing emotions, preparing properly, and working in the best interests of the client.
+IMAP instructors emphasize the importance of listening, managing emotions, preparing properly, and working in the best interests of the client.

 The week concludes with a full day of mediation simulations during which students receive feedback from respected practitioners and scholars in the field.